Saving Money on Food

 Happy mother, father and two kids at the grocery store

-In 2023, a family of four with an income of $4000 a month or less can get this help.
-Go to the website of the Food Bank of Iowa to see the general income eligibility guidelines.
+In 2026, a family of four with an income of $4288 a month or less can get this help.
+Go to the website of the Food Bank of Iowa to see the income eligibility guidelines.
+(To see the guidelines in other languages: With the Google Chrome browser, click on the three dots at the upper right.
+Click “Translate” on the menu.)

-The SNAP program does require people to have a job, or be looking for work, to get food help.
-But this requirement does not apply to people who care for children under age 6.
-Click below for more information.
+To get food help, the SNAP program does require adults to have a job or be looking for work.
+But this rule does not apply to people who care for children under age 6.

-SNAP is for U.S. citizens.
-Parents who are not citizens may apply for SNAP for their children who were born in the U.S. Certain kinds of adult legal residents may be eligible also.
-For more information:
+SNAP is for U.S. citizens or lawful permanent residents (people with green cards).
+Parents who are not citizens may apply for SNAP for their children who were born in the U.S.

 How to Apply